 Inspired by protest buttons popular across movements around the world, visitors can take home a button featuring the hashtag #PowerofProtest to celebrate the exhibition, commemorate the historic milestone, and highlight the contemporary significance of fighting for one’s beliefs.

 Power of Protest is a small-scale, free-standing exhibition designed to travel to small galleries, libraries, synagogues, Jewish community centers, university campuses, and historic societies.
-To learn more about bringing the exhibition to your community, click here.
+To learn more about the exhibition and about bringing it to your community, click here.